 Patient Online Services is now available to use at our Practices.
 This allows you to request your repeat medication online.
 If you wish to register for this please come to the Reception with two forms of identification (photo ID and with registered address).
 For more information, please visit the link 'online services' under further information.

-Patients are requested to submit written requests, allowing two full working days for prescriptions to be processed.
+Allow 3 full working days for prescriptions to be processed.
 Please remember to take weekends and bank holidays into account.

 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge, for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.

 Automatic exemption applies to patients under the age of 16 and over the age of 60.

 Evidence will be requested, by the Dispenser, for all other exemption categories.

 If you are unsure whether you are entitled to free prescriptions, pay and ask for a FP57 form from the Dispensary.
 This must be issued at time of payment, as you cannot get one later.
 The FP57 tells you about getting a refund.